Sanjiv Narayan

-Sanjiv M. Narayan is a British-born American physician, biomedical engineer, and academic researcher.
+Sanjiv M. Narayan (born April 29, 1964) is a British-born American physician, biomedical engineer, and academic researcher.
 He is a Professor of Medicine at Stanford University.
 Narayan's work is focused on treating patients with heart rhythm disorders, particularly those with atrial fibrillation.
 His research applies bioengineering and computational methods to develop improved diagnostic tools and therapy.

 Narayan is a fellow of the American Heart Association; the American College of Cardiology, the Heart Rhythm Society, and the Royal College of Physicians of London.
 He is a Section Editor for Journal of the American College of Cardiology.

 Education

 Narayan completed his medical training in 1987 and his Masters in Computer Science in 1990 from the University of Birmingham, UK with a thesis on "Restricted Connectivity in Neural Networks".
 He received membership of the Royal College of Physicians (MRCP) that year.
 During post-doctoral research at the University of California, Los Angeles he developed systems and software to image and map intrinsic optical signals in rodent somatosensory cortex under Arthur W. Toga.
 Narayan completed residency in internal medicine at Mount Auburn Hospital/Harvard, fellowship in Cardiology and Cardiac Electrophysiology under Michael Cain and Bruce Lindsay at Barnes Hospital/Washington University.